ChrisCummins/pip-db/Documentation/Log.md

 would include the redesign of the index page, a functioning pI backend, and formal user testing.

+### Friday 7th

+Confirmed meeting with Darren for 1pm on Friday.
+Re-booked meeting with Ian for Wednesday 4:30pm.

 ### Monday 11th

 Implement autocomplete functionality using jQuery UI and a hand-picked